Our Biggest and Best Yet!

 Workshops and Roundtables

 The 2017 Conference curriculum featured 52 workshops, lead by over 80 faculty members, comprised of national and state experts, federal and state officials, and Connecticut land trust volunteers and staff.
-Detailed descriptions of each of the workshops and faculty bios may be found in the Conference program HERE.
-Electronic versions of many of the presentations are available HERE.

 There were also five legislators from the Connecticut General Assembly that joined us.
 We were so honored to have them join us and thank them for their leadership in protecting and defending our environment.